Automated Teller Machines (ATM)

 Patients are asked not to bring personal items to the hospital.
 We ask patients to bring only those items necessary for personal care.
 If a valuable personal item is brought in, a family member should take it home.
 If this is not possible, the item should be deposited in the hospital safe.
 You will be given a written receipt for all deposited items, which must be presented when you withdraw them.
 The hospital does not accept responsibility for personal items unless they are deposited in the safe.

-Palomar Health Downtown Campus is a non-smoking facility.
+Palomar Medical Center Downtown Escondido is a non-smoking facility.
 Smoking is not allowed anywhere on campus.

 In order to assure the safety and health of both our patients and visitors, we ask that the following guidelines be observed: